 Tarlz can create tar archives with five levels of compression granularity; per file (--no-solid), per block (--bsolid, default), per directory (--dsolid), appendable solid (--asolid), and solid (--solid).
 It can also create uncompressed tar archives.

 Of course, compressing each file (or each directory) individually can't achieve a compression ratio as high as compressing solidly the whole tar archive, but it has the following advantages:

-Metadata like filename and file size must be always protected in an archive format because of the adverse effects of undetected corruption in them, potentially much worse that undetected corruption in the data.
-Even more so in the case of pax because the amount of metadata it stores is potentially large, making undetected corruption more probable.
+Metadata like file name and file size must be always protected in an archive format because of the adverse effects of undetected corruption in them, potentially much worse that undetected corruption in the data.
+Even more so in the case of pax because the amount of metadata it stores is potentially large, making undetected corruption and archiver misbehavior more probable.

-Because of the above, tarlz protects the extended records with a CRC in a way compatible with standard tar tools.
+Because of the above, tarlz protects the extended records with a Cyclic Redundancy Check (CRC) in a way compatible with standard tar tools.

 The diagram below shows the correspondence between each tar member (formed by one or two headers plus optional data) in the tar archive and each lzip member in the resulting multimember tar.lz archive, when per file compression is used:

 tar +========+======+=================+===============+========+======+========+ | header | data | extended header | extended data | header | data | EOF | +========+======+=================+===============+========+======+========+ tar.lz +===============+=================================================+========+ | member | member | member | +===============+=================================================+========+